geoserver/geoserver/doc/en/user/source/installation/docker.rst

 Docker Container
 ================

 Geoserver is also packaged as a Docker Container.
-For more details, see the `Geoserver Docker Container Project <https://github.com/geoserver/docker>`_.
+For more details, see the `Geoserver Docker Container Project <https://github.com/geoserver/docker>`__.

+See the `README.md <https://github.com/geoserver/docker/blob/master/README.md>`__ file for more technical information.

 Quick Start
 -----------